tjallo/link-shortener/README.md

     ```
 * Run `docker compose up` to set up the MYSQL DB
 * Create a table using the name you choose in .env using your favorite DB tools
+* After making sure that the database exists in your MYSQL, run `go run migrate/migrate.go` to create the neccesairy tables
 * Run the Go program (`go run main.go`)

 ## Creating links